-The Federal Court yesterday granted a judicial review application made by independent researcher and anti-fish farm activist Alexandra Morton and the Namgis First Nation.
+The Federal Court on February 4 granted a judicial review application made by independent researcher and anti-fish farm activist Alexandra Morton and the Namgis First Nation.

 In doing so, the court awarded her costs of $22,000, to be shared by DFO, Marine Harvest and Cermaq.

 Morton’s application for a judicial review challenged DFO’s policy of not requiring salmon smolts to be tested for PRV before allowing them to be transferred to open net pens.